-Gaza City residents set to return as Israel bombs before ceasefire starts
+Gaza City residents return as Israel says ceasefire has started

-Al-Ahli Hospital tells Al Jazeera seven bodies recovered after Israeli attack helicopters swooped on east of Gaza City.
+Al-Ahli Hospital tells Al Jazeera that seven bodies have been recovered after Israeli attack helicopters swoop east of Gaza City.

-Palestinian families have begun returning to Gaza City as Israel continued deadly attacks on the enclave despite signing the first phase of a ceasefire deal paving the way for fighting to stop in the next 24 hours.
+Palestinian families have begun returning to decimated Gaza City, as Israel continued deadly attacks on the enclave until the Israeli military said the first phase of the ceasefire deal went into effect at 12:00pm (09:00 GMT).

-As displaced families from the southern parts of the enclave moved north on Friday, Israel launched a deadly attack from helicopters on a site east of Gaza City and conducted airstrikes in the southern Khan Younis area, according to Al Jazeera Arabic.
+According to a military update on Friday, the Israeli army “positioned themselves in the latest deployment lines, in accordance with the outline of the ceasefire agreement”.
+The Israeli forces “in the Southern Command are deployed in the area and will continue to operate to eliminate any immediate threat”, it added.

 Recommended Storieslist of 3 items